Emily Ley’s Simplified Planner Review: Cutting Out the Noise

 The Weekend Pages

 In contrast to the daily pages, the weekend days share a page.
-The top half of the page is for Saturday and the bottom is for Sunday.
-Because weekends tend to be a little more lax than the weekdays, there’s no hourly schedule.
+The top half of the page is for Saturday, and the bottom is for Sunday.
+Because weekends tend to be a little more lax than weekdays, there’s no hourly schedule.
 Instead, the right half of the page is simply lined.
 This allows you to loosely jot down your plans, write down your workout, or pencil in whatever else you want to for the weekend days.
-The left hand side is still designated as a to-do list for Saturday and Sunday—the to-do list doesn’t take off on the weekend after all.
+The left-hand side is still designated as a to-do list for Saturday and Sunday—the to-do list doesn’t take off on the weekend, after all.